-Any parent that moves (changes address) within Houston County during the school year and the move causes a change in the school zone during the school year, the parent must go to Central Registration.
+Any parent that moves (changes address) within Houston County during the school year must go to Central Registration.
 The parent must show two proofs of address for the new residence (one must be a mortgage statement or lease agreement).
-If the new address remains in the current school zone, the parent will need to take proof of residence (two proofs of address and one has to be a mortgage or lease agreement) to the school so the address can be updated.
 A service disconnection notice from the previous address is also required.